pallets/flask/docs/quickstart.rst

 :class:`~jinja2.Markup` class or by using the ``|safe`` filter in the template.
 Head over to the Jinja 2 documentation for more examples.

-Here a basic introduction in how the :class:`~jinja2.Markup` class works:
+Here is a basic introduction to how the :class:`~jinja2.Markup` class works:

 >>> from flask import Markup
 >>> Markup('<strong>Hello %s!</strong>') % '<blink>hacker</blink>'